AlexanderMcLaughlin/nRF52-Repo/README.md

 # Limbitless Solutions Inc. ISP1507, nrF52 Based Board Setup
 This README will detail everything from start to finish to set up the LSI Board for programming via the Arduino IDE.
 It will have a troubleshooting section in case of any roadblocks.

+Note: Any previous install of the sandeepmistry nRF52 library or this library should be uninstalled before beginning this guide.

 ## Table of Contents
 - [Beginning Workflow Setup](https://github.com/AlexanderMcLaughlin/TestRepo#beginning-workflow-setup)
   - [Things to Download](https://github.com/AlexanderMcLaughlin/TestRepo#things-to-download)